MystenLabs/sui/crates/sui-framework/docs/validator_set.md

 <code>validator_candidates: <a href="_Table">table::Table</a>&lt;<b>address</b>, <a href="validator_wrapper.md#0x3_validator_wrapper_ValidatorWrapper">validator_wrapper::ValidatorWrapper</a>&gt;</code>
 </dt>
 <dd>
- Table storing preactive validators, mapping their addresses to their <code>Validator </code> structs.
+ Table storing preactive/candidate validators, mapping their addresses to their <code>Validator </code> structs.
  When an address calls <code>request_add_validator_candidate</code>, they get added to this table and become a preactive validator.
  When the candidate has met the min stake requirement, they can call <code>request_add_validator</code> to